RhyG/rails-marketplace/README.md

 * Posts can be liked and commented on
 * Could improve overall UX
 * Mobile design of welcome page
+* Better search queries, currently can only search by title

 ## Tests LINK TO TESTS FILE